 Curriculum for Excellence Outcomes

-- Experiencing the energy and excitement of being part of an audience for other people’s performances
+- I have experienced the energy and excitement of being part of an audience for other people’s performances EXA 0-01a / EXA 1-01a / EXA 2-01a

-- Enhancing and enriching learning through partnerships with professional arts companies, creative adults and cultural organisations
+- My learning in, through and about the expressive arts is enhanced and enriched through partnerships with professional arts companies, creative adults and cultural organisations

-- Developing an understanding of what is special, vibrant and valuable about what is, for the majority of Highland pupils, their own and culture and their language
+- I have opportunities to developing an understanding of what is special, vibrant and valuable about what is, for the majority of Highland pupils, their own culture and their language